 Only non-identifiable or aggregated data are included in our insights, reports, and analyses.

 We employ or work with other companies or individuals to perform certain functions on our behalf.
-Such companies or individuals may be provided with access to the information needed to perform their functions, but are prohibited from using such information for any other purpose.
+Such companies or individuals are provided with access to the information needed to perform their functions, but are prohibited from using such information for any other purpose.
 In addition, we may release information to third parties when disclosure is required by law or when necessary or desirable to exercise or preserve our legal rights, or to take action regarding potentially illegal activities.
-If all or part of our company is sold, merged or otherwise transferred to another entity, your information, whether personally identifying or otherwise, may be transferred as part of that transaction, and we will take reasonable steps to ensure that the information is protected as described in this notice.
+We may also share pseudonymous data to facilitate the financing, securitization, insuring, sale, assignment, bankruptcy, or other disposal of all or part of our business or assets (in which case we will take reasonable steps to ensure that the information is protected as described in this notice).

 Nielsen uses reasonable organizational, technical and administrative measures to protect the security and confidentiality of information while controlled by us.
 Unfortunately, no data transmission over the Internet or data storage system can be guaranteed to be 100% secure.